striblab/the-gap/README.md

   * 2016 has state house district
     [32B missing](https://en.wikipedia.org/wiki/Minnesota_House_of_Representatives_District_32B_special_election,_2017).
   * [1998](http://www.sos.state.mn.us/elections-voting/1998-general-election-results/)
-    saw Jess Ventura win under the reform party which makes Governor not a good proxy, and it means that the reform party had some people on other tickets.
+    saw Jesse Ventura win under the reform party which makes Governor not a good proxy, and it means that the reform party had some people on other tickets.
     Proxy State Auditor.
   * 1996 saw Ross Perot run for President who got a lot of votes.
 Might be good